How to visit Alfama, Mouraria, and Graça responsibly

-I remember a time when apartments in Graça were inexpensive because most of them didn’t have elevators, rooms were too small, and the buildings were in urgent need of fixing.
-It was one of the students’ favorite areas to live and I recall how helping friends move in or move out was a pain in the ass (but a great workout).
+I remember when apartments in Graça were low-priced because most of them didn’t have elevators, rooms were too small, and the buildings lacked maintenance.
+It was one of the students’ favorite areas to live, and I remember how helping friends move in or move out was a pain in the ass (but a great workout).

-Lisbon became a tourist hotspot and this old suburb built by factory owners to house their employees (who were, mostly, former farmers from Alentejo) was suddenly quirky and “authentic” enough to attract visitors and gated communities for wealthy Portuguese.
+Lisbon became a tourist hotspot.
+This old suburb built by factory owners for their employees (mostly former farmers from Alentejo) was suddenly quirky and “authentic” enough to attract visitors and gated communities for wealthy Portuguese.

-I think there’s still a faint trace of authenticity in Graça and I still believe the Miradouro Senhora do Monte is one of the best viewpoints in Lisbon (despite being one of the windiest).
+I think there’s still a faint trace of authenticity in Graça.
+I still believe the Miradouro Senhora do Monte is one of Lisbon’s best viewpoints (despite being one of the windiest).

 How to be a responsible tourist when visiting Graça:

-- No matter the bargain, don’t buy old tiles at Feira da Ladra (most of them were ripped off historical buildings, illegally);
+- No matter the bargain, don’t buy old tiles at Feira da Ladra (most of them were torn off historical buildings, illegally).

 Multicultural influences in Mouraria

-Viewpoints, landmarks, and museums aren’t part of its appeal, which is why, I think, most tourists don’t see the point of spending more than a couple of hours here.
-This means tourist crowds will only be a problem in and around Martim Moniz but will significantly decrease as you go further up Avenida Almirante Reis, those crowds will be behind you.
+Viewpoints, landmarks, and museums aren’t part of its appeal.
+Most tourists don’t see the point of spending more than a couple of hours here.
+That means you’ll likely only see tourist crowds around Martim Moniz.
+As you walk up Avenida Almirante Reis, those crowds will be behind you.

-Of all three, this is still the neighborhood that’s been able to fence off gentrification, but locals fear it’s just a matter of time.
+Of all three neighborhoods, Mourtaria has been able to dodge gentrification.
+Still, locals fear it’s just a matter of time.

 Keep Mouraria in mind as your lunch break area, and you will not be disappointed.
-The restaurants I pinned on the map above range from typical Portuguese cuisine to places where you can experience the multiculturality of the neighborhood through food (is there a better way?).
+The restaurants I pinned on the map range from typical Portuguese cuisine to places where you can experience the neighborhood’s diverse culture through food (is there a better way?).

 How to be a responsible tourist when visiting Mouraria:

-- Tram 28 starts here, at Martim Moniz, and it’s one of Lisbon’s most advertised “cheap” tours, except it’s not a tour.
-It’s public transportation so treat it as such and give priority to the locals;
+- Tram 28 starts here, at Martim Moniz, and it’s one of Lisbon’s most advertised “cheap” tours.
+But tram 28 is public transportation, so treat it as such.
+Locals need it to travel across town.

-- Please don’t describe Mouraria on social media, your blog, or to your friends as “Lisbon’s Chinatown,” as much as you feel compelled to (or as much as someone “sold” it to you like that).
-That would be undermining the neighborhood’s cultural diversity;
+- Please don’t describe Mouraria on social media, your blog, or to your friends as “Lisbon’s Chinatown.”
+No matter how much someone “sold” it to you like that.
+That would be undermining the neighborhood’s cultural diversity.